ArvinDelavari/RISCV-Core/README.md

 - You can simulate this RISC-V processors on Linux using GCC Compiler toolchain and iVerilog tool, using Verilog output of Makerchip IDE.
 - Updates and new features will be added to the CPU; this file is a simple base microprocessor.

-Arvin Delavari, Faraz Ghoreishy
-Iran University of Science and Technology
+Arvin Delavari , Faraz Ghoreishy - Iran University of Science and Technology